mocks-server/website/docs/api-routes-handler.md

 #### `get plainResponsePreview()`

-This getter should return a plain object containing an approched preview of the response that will be sent when the route variant is used.
+This getter should return a plain object containing an approached preview of the response that will be sent when the route variant is used.
 This is useful to provide information to other plugins or Mocks Server interfaces.

 ## Example